 Some episodes dealt with poachers.
 The writers did not beat around the bush about it.
 The Planeteers come across the mutilated carcass of a panther that was skinned and its body left to rot, and one girl is shown a box containing severed gorilla hands to be used as an ash tray.

-- Most episodes with Verminous Scumm, whether he was trying to conquer cities with his rat army, or giving out drugs that warp people's minds causing them to go insane, and end up with fatal consequences.
+Most episodes with Verminous Skumm, whether he was trying to conquer cities with his rat army, or giving out drugs that warp people's minds causing them to go insane, and end up with fatal consequences.

-- When Wheeler returns home in New York...suffice to say that episode is just one Adult Fear after another.
+Talkin' Trash: Wheeler returns home in New York... and suffice to say that episode is just one Adult Fear after another.
 Culminating with Trish hanging from a helicopter, and one of Wheeler's best friends is killed after jumping on a train.

-- Actually that isn't all that occurs within that part of the episode.
+And that isn't all that occurs within that part of the episode.
 The cyber abomination is holding in its arms the either dead or dying body of what is most likely its mate with tears in its eyes.
 Meaning that Blight just killed the last 2 living humans on Earth.
-This can also cross with Fridge Horror when you realize that with absolutely NO desire for money or power Blight was readily willing and capable of brutally murdering and torturing Every Living Thing On Earth then casually destroy EVEN MORE.
+This can also cross with Fridge Horror when you realize that with absolutely NO desire for money or power Blight was readily willing and capable of brutally murdering and torturing every living thing on Earth then casually destroy EVEN MORE.

 Who's Running the Show?: Blight, Greedly, Nukem and Skumm take over a TV station in order to broadcast eco-unfriendly programming.
 One of their children's cartoons has a dog's skull being opened up, and having radiator fluid being poured into it!